Have you passed these 10 tests to earn an MBA in Customer Love?

 The MBA of Customer Love cuts through the muck of the stacks of reports and materials and lays it out simply for readers.
 It says “Start with these 10 actions, and then we’ll talk about your commitment to customers.”
 If you can’t do these, you’re not really serious.
 You’re just talking up a storm.

 Getting these actions right is the cornerstone of building sustainable corporate growth.
 This is not the kind of growth harvested through acquisition and marketing campaigns.
-Beloved companies nurture organic customer growth through developing zealot customers who come back for more and who recommend their organization to everyone they know.
+Beloved companies nurture organic customer growth through developing zealot customers who come back for more and who recommend their organisation to everyone they know.

 Think this is about “soft” skills that pale with reaching sales goals?
 There is nothing “soft” about the results these actions deliver.
 Rapid growth, emotionally captive brand zealots, outrageous customer advocacy and referrals, and sustainability even during market down turns are the common denominators of beloved companies.